cjc7373/ansible/README.md

 `[WARNING]: sftp transfer mechanism failed on [test.nwu.icu].
 Use ANSIBLE_DEBUG=1 to see detailed information`

 But it seems this did not affect anything.
 To be investigated..

+The playbook will also get stuck on the final step, use Ctrl+C to exit.

 ## Vault
 The vault password is saved to KeePass through Freedesktop Secret Service.